SpatialVisVR: An Immersive, Multiplexed Medical Image Viewer With Contextual Similar-Patient Search: Methods

 \subsubsection{VR Application:}

-VR was utilized for visualizing CODEX images as intricate 3D channel stacks.
-Flask, implemented server-side, cached user-selected CODEX images in RAM for faster data retrieval.
-APIs were created to return channel names and nth channel of specified CODEX images, enabling dynamic rendering in VR.
-Interactive coloring selection was facilitated via APIs, where user-selected channels were processed server-side based on color and threshold parameters before being sent to VR for 3D arrangement and visualization, enhanced by Unity shaders for better clarity and color vibrancy.
+We utilized VR to visualize CODEX images as intricate 3D channel stacks.
+On the server-side, we implemented Flask to cache user-selected CODEX images in RAM for faster data retrieval.
+We created APIs to return channel names and the nth channel of specified CODEX images, enabling dynamic rendering in VR.
+We facilitated interactive coloring selection via APIs, where we processed user-selected channels server-side based on color and threshold parameters before sending them to VR for 3D arrangement and visualization, enhancing them with Unity shaders for better clarity and color vibrancy.\\